-- Mentorships: This program can be highly effective in transferring knowledge and skills between more seasoned and less-experienced employees.
+- Mentorships: This program can effectively transfer knowledge and skills between more seasoned and less-experienced employees.
 Video conferencing tools can make it easy for a mentee to interact with their mentor on the job.

 - Pilot within a segment: Before launching an initiative company-wide, focus on a narrower base at the initial stage.
-This could be department heads or key influencers that motivate others to use new tools.
-For example, accelerating invoice approvals by accepting them through a mobile app.
+It could be department heads or critical influencers that motivate others to use new tools—for example, accelerating invoice approvals by accepting them through a mobile app.

-- Peer-to-peer (P2P) learning: If a certain tactic or tool is working well for a particular employee, you may want to implement it across the department or company.
-For example, if an accountant attended a webinar on how to identify external fraud, they can share the learnings with others via video conference or a workshop.
+- Peer-to-peer (P2P) learning: If a specific tactic or tool works well for a particular employee, you may want to implement it across the department or company.
+For example, if an accountant attended a webinar on identifying external fraud, they can share the learnings with others via video conference or a workshop.

 - Focus on digital tools and a hybrid way of working: accounting teams are now finding themselves building and maintaining vendor relationships virtually.
-To ensure a smooth long-term relationship with suppliers, accounting teams need to know the latest tools and tech that best suit their different needs.
-For example, knowing how to use various payment options such as e-checks, virtual credit cards, ACH/EFT etc.
+To ensure a smooth long-term relationship with suppliers, accounting teams need to know the latest tools and tech best suit their different needs.
+For example, understanding how to use various payment options such as e-checks, virtual credit cards, ACH/EFT, etc.

 What’s on the horizon?

 Based on the research, it is clear that the accounting industry is poised for a shake-up.
 In the next six months, we’ll find out which companies had the best strategies in place, and the finance and accounting landscape will undoubtedly look different than it does today.
-This is a time of change, a time of transformation, a time to learn from the past and create a better future for finance.
-COVID-19 may have caught the world off-guard but planning for future unexpected events is now vital to becoming more resilient.
+This is a time of change, transformation, learning from the past, and creating a better future for finance.
+COVID-19 may have caught the world off-guard but planning for future unexpected events is vital to becoming more resilient.